 Graphics Preset: Custom

-We’ll be fine-tuning everything here in order to have the best Starfield settings.
+We’ll be fine-tuning everything here in order to have the Starfield settings.
 So, we don’t need to use a pre-determined graphical preset.
 Hence, Custom is the way to go.

 Shadow Quality: Medium